Have you ever bought something because of how it made you feel?

 Functional benefits refer to a product’s or service’s ability to meet a need.
 For example, a car’s function is to get someone from one place to another.
 An accountant’s function is to help people file their taxes.

 Technical benefits relate to features and performance.
 These benefits show customers why one choice is better than another, such as consistent delivery and free of errors, glitches, or other issues.

 An excellent way to communicate technical benefits is to educate your audience on what matters in your industry.
 For example, remember the water brands in the section above?
 They helped their target market understand the technical benefits of bottled water and why they should care.

 Finally, premium brands deliver emotional benefits.
 Emotion is the driving force behind purchasing decisions, not logic.
 As a result, people buy the transformation that your product or service will help them make.

-As you build emotional benefits, try to deliver them over the short- and long term.
-Total transformations can take a long time, and most people won’t be willing to wait.
+As you build emotional benefits, try to deliver them over the short- and long-term.
+Total transformations tend to take a long time.
+Most people won’t be willing to wait.
 If they think it will take too long to achieve the change, they may not buy.

 Delivering a short-term benefit will reinforce their decision to move forward.
 This time frame could be days or weeks but should be no more than a few months.

 Most businesses have a “mission and vision” on their website, but few know how to create a narrative around it.
 Developing a brand story is a powerful way to connect with your target audience.

 Most business owners keep their passion and vision to themselves.
 And customers are more interested in what you can do for them than your business’s mission—at first.